Convert PowerPoint Presentations to TIFF in Java

 */

-// Saves the presentation to TIFF with specified image size
+// Save the presentation as TIFF with the specified image size.

 } finally {